gvwilson/thirdbit/fiction/santas/index.md

 until it was time to deliver it, they just went and delivered it right away to—to *everyone*."

-"They were making deliveries in broad daylight," Santa Hood said tiredly.
+"In broad daylight," Santa Hood added tiredly as Santa Greenwood glared into his tea.
 "And they didn't care if people had been naughty or nice.
 They gave presents to everyone."